spmallick/learnopencv/Contour-Detection-using-OpenCV/README.md

 ### Python

-To run the code in Python, please go into the `python` folder and and execute the Python scripts in each of the respective sub-folders.
+To run the code in Python, please go into the `python` folder and execute the Python scripts in each of the respective sub-folders.

 ### C++

-To run the code in C++, please go into the `cpp` folder, then into each of the respective sub-folders and follow the steps below:
+To run the code in C++, please go into the `cpp` folder, then go into each of the respective sub-folders and follow the steps below:

 ```
 mkdir build